Before understanding how blockchain and cryptocurrency twin together, let us first brief you about the precepts of cryptocurrency.

 Following is a detailed diagram of how cryptocurrencies work in real time.

-The most striking difference between cryptocurrencies and physical currencies is the fact that cryptocurrencies use a decentralized system for controlling transactions as opposed to the centralized digital currencies and central banking systems.
+The most striking difference between blockchain currency and physical currency is the fact that blockchain cryptocurrency uses a decentralized system for controlling transactions as opposed to the centralized digital currencies and central banking systems.
 This decentralized feature is based on a distributed ledger technology which is typically a blockchain that serves as a public financial transaction database.

 So, what do we understand from this?

-PS: As a matter of fact, bitcoin—the most popular type of cryptocurrency—was the first implementation of blockchain.
+PS: As a matter of fact, bitcoin—the most popular type of blockchain cryptocurrency—was the first implementation of blockchain currency.

 The blockchain of a cryptocurrency is the master ledger that generally records all prior transactions and activities, validating the ownerships of all units of the currency at any given point of time.
 The blockchain contains the entire transaction history of a cryptocurrency as a record.
 It has a finite length containing a finite number of transactions that eventually surges in due course of time.
 Identical copies of the blockchain are stored in every node of the cryptocurrency’s software network.
 This network of decentralized server farms is managed by tech-savvy individuals or groups of individuals known as miners.
 Miners continually record and authenticate cryptocurrency transactions.